cours-esilv/lab-git-ci/questions.md

 ### Question 7

-To change branch we use:
+To change branch we use: B

 - A. `git reflog <branch name>`
 - B. `git checkout <branch name>`